Implementing HEARTS in Guatemala

 - Primary Outcome Measures

-Score on Acceptability of Intervention Measure (AIM) Questionnaire 6 months Acceptability will be assessed among patients through the four-item Acceptability Intervention Measure (AIM) Questionnaire and semi-structured interviews.
+Score on Acceptability of Intervention Measure (AIM) Questionnaire 6 months Acceptability will be assessed among providers through the four-item Acceptability Intervention Measure (AIM) Questionnaire and semi-structured interviews.
 A Spanish-language version of the AIM will be adapted for this project.
 Scores will be on a scale of 1 to 5, with 1 being the worst and 5 being the best.
 The average score for each participant will be used.

 Score on Feasibility of Intervention Measure (FIM) Questionnaire 6 months Feasibility will be assessed among Ministry of Health (MOH) participants through the four-item Feasibility of Intervention Measure (FIM) Questionnaire and semi-structured interviews.
 A Spanish-language version of the FIM will be adapted for this project.
 Scores will be on a scale of 1 to 5, with 1 being the worst and 5 being the best.
 The average score for each participant will be used.